-In damp conditions the heater control can be used in conjunction with the chiller to dehumidify the air entering the cab - to demist quickly turn both controls fully clockwise.
+In damp conditions the heater control can be used in conjunction with the chiller to dehumidify the air entering the cab - to demist quickly turn both controls fully clockwise and pull the heater control fully upwards.
 For demisting on cool damp days turn the chiller control to the minimum setting, the heater to maximum and the fan to the second speed.
-A heated windscreen is also fitted to aid demisting and for quick de-frosting.